Education Research Current About VU Amsterdam NL

 Student Support Regulation

-If you experience a study delay due to special circumstances, you might be eligible for financial assistance under the Student Support Regulation (formerly Profile Fund).
+If you experience study delay due to special circumstances, you might be eligible for financial assistance under the Student Support Regulation.

-A variety of circumstances could cause you to experience a study delay.
-A ‘study delay’ is considered obtaining fewer than 60 credits in an academic year.
+A variety of circumstances could cause you to experience study delay.
+The term ‘study delay’ applies when fewer than 60 credits have been obtained in an academic year.

-You may experience a study delay due to force majeure in the event of illness (chronic or otherwise), disability, pregnancy or special circumstances (including special family circumstances).
+You may experience study delay due to force majeure in the event of illness (chronic or otherwise), disability, pregnancy and delivery, family circumstances or other special circumstances.
+If you are experiencing special circumstances, please report these to your Academic Advisor as soon as possible.

 Board grants & Tuition fee waivers for board membership